-Looking ahead, behavioral healthcare providers are armed with new telehealth tools that were expanded during the national response to the COVID-19 pandemic, which optimize access to care and the reach of the often-limited behavioral healthcare workforce that decreased even more during the crisis.
+Looking ahead, behavioral healthcare providers are armed with new telehealth tools that were expanded during the national response to the COVID-19 pandemic, which optimize access to care and the reach of the often-limited behavioral healthcare workforce that continued to decrease during the crisis.
 Securing continued telehealth services is an important NABH goal.

-In 2024, behavioral healthcare providers continue to face perennial challenges that we discuss below.
-NABH has resumed advocating these ongoing priorities, such as the IMD exclusion and 190-day lifetime limit, among others.
+In 2025, behavioral healthcare providers continue to face perennial challenges that we discuss below.
+NABH has resumed advocating these ongoing priorities, such as the repealing the Medicaid program's IMD exclusion and Medicare's 190-day limit, among others.
 We will also continue to prioritize securing sufficient funding to expand the behavioral healthcare information technology (BHIT) infrastructure.
 We discuss these and other top NABH issues below.